 - When sautéing vegetables or other food, don’t put too much on the pan.
 If you do so, the food will be steamed instead of sautéed.
 If you boil vegetables, put them in ice water right after to keep their color bright.

-- Olive oil has a myriad of useful applications in the kitchen.
+- Olive oil has a ton of useful applications in the kitchen.
 Don’t be afraid to invest in a great bottle of high-quality olive oil.
 Just a sprinkle is all you need to bring flavor to fried eggs, pizza, and many other dishes.

 - If you’ve prepared a salad for a house party, don’t dress it.
 Leave the marinade and other dressings in small bowls next to the salad instead.
 That way, your salad will be fresh instead of soggy.
 Your guests will thank you for it!